SAMMISolutions/docs/doc_posts/_about/extension-policy.md

 ## Policy rules

-- If your extension is paid in any way *and* the extension intends to complete a feature on our [roadmap](docs/roadmap).
+- If your extension is only accessible via payment *and* the extension intends to complete a feature on our [roadmap](/roadmap).
 The roadmap will also contain a list of actively maintained services (example: Twitch).
-These services are always adding new things, which we intend on adding in a timely manner when released/in beta.
-This means they likely won't be on the roadmap right away if we don't catch it.
+These services are always adding new things, which we intend on adding in a timely manner when released/in beta. as active services are already covered by the roadmap, you may not see each individual feature present on the roadmap immediately after release
   - For both things on, and off the roadmap that are a part of actively maintained services, there is a default deadline of (at least) 60 days in order to get it implemented into SAMMI internally.
 If listed on the roadmap with a set deadline, that overwrites the default 60 days.
 If we allow a unimplemented feature to pass the deadline, an extension that otherwise would be marked as restricted, would become unrestricted.

 And that's it!